 The temple dates back to the 15th century and is built in the Dravidian style of architecture.
 You can hire a guide from the temple itself who can narrate the story behind the carvings and temple history.
 You can use the same ticket purchased from Zanana Enclosure here.
+This is one of the beautiful Hindu temple complexes you can ever see in the world.

 After spending the time admiring the beautiful craftsmanship of the Vittala temple, we made our way towards the Octagonal Bath.